-Also note that the entry price is nearly two times greater at Ruby than Smith.ai, with Smith.ai's lowest plan coming in at $60/month (and this is for 10 calls with either service, if the average call time is 3 minutes), making Smith.ai more affordable to solo professionals and small businesses.
+Also note that the entry price is over four times greater at Ruby than Smith.ai, with Smith.ai's lowest plan coming in at $70/month and Ruby's at $299/month, making Smith.ai more affordable at the entry level to solo professionals and small businesses.

-In the end, unless your business does a lot of work on weekends and follow-up can't wait until Monday, Smith.ai offers a comparable (feature wise) and superior service (quality wise) at a much lower cost.
+In the end, unless your business does a lot of work on weekends and follow-up can't wait until Monday, Smith.ai offers a superior and far more comprehensive service at a comparable, if not lower, cost.

 We're incorrigible.
 But, we want to make sure you're confident when moving to Smith.ai.
 Here's some additional praise from happy Smith.ai customers: